 Gün + Partners

 Gün + Partners is one of the largest law firms in Turkey.
 It provides a full range of legal services for local and international corporate clients.
 The firm has eight partners and over 70 lawyers.
-All the firm’s lawyers are bilingual and fluent in English, and some have German, French and/or Russian as a third language.
+All lawyers work in Turkish and English and majority of them also offering fluency in German and French.
 The firm is based in Istanbul and has working offices in Ankara and Izmir.Show more

 Arbitration & ADR